 Taking effect in late August, the new measures reduce the charge for possessing less than two ounces of marijuana from a misdemeanor to a violation, as well as lower the fines.
 Significantly, the legislation also establishes procedures for the first time to expunge low-level marijuana convictions, creating a path for impacted individuals to clear their records.

 The statewide movement has benefited from the leadership of elected officials such as Assembly Majority Leader Crystal-Peoples Stokes, along with the collaboration of many organizational partners and allies, to keep racial equity at the forefront of marijuana reforms.
-In shifting the dominant narrative, however, critical work remains to address the long-term and disproportionate harms of drug policy enforcement in black and brown neighborhoods.
+Critical work remains, however, to address the long-term and disproportionate harms of drug policy enforcement in black and brown neighborhoods.

 To achieve more transformative laws in the future, Open Buffalo will continue to dialogue with residents on the community benefits of marijuana legalization.
-The organization has already experienced the success of its educational events, such as 420 Community Day, in helping move the conversation on adult-use cannabis from cultural stigmas to the opportunity to reclaim and restore justice and economic prosperity in frontline communities.
+The organization has already experienced the success of educational events such as “Reclamation & Restoration: 420 Community Day” in helping move the conversation on adult-use cannabis from cultural stigmas to the opportunity to reclaim and restore justice and economic prosperity in frontline communities.
 In support of the current legislative victory, Open Buffalo will also sustain its efforts to ensure that local law enforcement complies with the new measures.
 Said Parker, “We will continue to work on the advocacy to make sure all pieces are implemented successfully."

-People-powered action across New York also moved the state legislature to pass nation-leading climate legislation, the Climate Leadership and Community Protection Act (CLCPA).
-The CLCPA marks a progressive policy win towards ecological justice with bold mandates to create a renewable economy that works for all.
+People-powered action across New York also moved the State Legislature to pass nation-leading climate legislation, the Climate Leadership and Community Protection Act (CLCPA).
+The CLCPA marks a progressive policy win toward ecological justice with bold mandates to create a renewable economy that works for all.

 With the statewide objective of 100 percent carbon-free electricity by 2040 and net-zero carbon emissions by 2050, the CLCPA sets precedent for legally binding measures to shift New York from fossil-fuel dependency to a sustainable energy economy.
 Sustained coalition advocacy by activist organizations also succeeded in obtaining a climate and equity screen to ensure that this transition does not disproportionately harm low-income and communities of color.